 Let’s take a closer look at the options manufacturers have, and how you can get the most out of this massive marketplace while also maintaining the greatest amount of control.

-1P vs. 3P selling
+1P vs 3P Selling

 First, it is essential to understand that there are effectively two ways in which companies can sell their products on Amazon.

-The first approach is called Vendor Central, also known as 1P, or “first party”, selling.
+The first approach is called Vendor Central, also known as 1P or “first party” selling.
 In this model, vendors sell directly to Amazon in a traditional wholesale relationship.
-Amazon buys products in bulk via a purchase order, and the vendor ships its products to Amazon.
-Once the product is sold and ships, the products belong to Amazon—they store it, they sell it, and they ship it.
+Amazon buys products in bulk via purchase order, and the vendor ships its products to Amazon.
+Once the product is sold and shipped, the products belong to Amazon—they store it, they sell it, and they ship it.
 In this model, vendors don’t have to worry about fulfillment other than sending products to Amazon in bulk, and the vendor receives a typical wholesale price for the products.
 In the 1P selling format, Amazon will also assess additional fees for advertising allowances, chargebacks, and other items (which can average out to between 10-20% of wholesale revenue, depending on the product and category).

 Many manufacturers and brands begin by selling on Amazon through the 1P model.
 This approach can be easier for sellers to act on, as it mostly follows established wholesale processes.
 Sellers taking this path can build a substantial source of revenue with methods and costs similar to the efforts associated with supporting a large wholesale customer.
 Limited additional resourcing is required from a manufacturer to launch and manage a 1P program.

-Key considerations for 3P selling
+Key Considerations for 3P Selling

 There are many approaches to managing these resellers.
-This starts with a solid, and legally-grounded Internet selling policy that is applied equally and fairly across your resale channels.
-Some manufacturers will authorize certain of their resellers to sell on Amazon, while others seek to take full control of Amazon for themselves and be the only seller of their products (for the reasons I highlighted above).
+This starts with a solid, and legally-grounded Internet Selling policy that is applied equally and fairly across your resale channels.
+Some manufacturers will authorize certain resellers to sell on Amazon, while others seek to take full control of Amazon for themselves and be the only seller of their products.
 At minimum, it is critical to understand who these resellers are and how they obtained your products, and proactively manage and monitor this channel.

-The bottom line on 3P selling
+The Bottom Line on 3P Selling

-If you’d like to learn more Amazon and the various ways to sell on the marketplace, contact us!
+If you’d like to learn more about Amazon and the various ways to sell on the marketplace, contact us!